-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-E*TRADE charges $6.95 per stock trade which is $2.00 more than Fidelity Investments which charges clients $4.95 per trade.
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+E*TRADE charges $6.95 per stock trade which is $2.00 more than Fidelity Investments which charges customers $4.95 per trade.
 For options trading, E*TRADE has a base fee of $6.95, and Fidelity Investments a base fee of $4.95.
-Contracts are pricier at E*TRADE, costing $0.75 versus $0.65 at Fidelity Investments, a difference of $0.10 per contract.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+Fidelity Investments's per contract rate of $0.65 is less than E*TRADE which charges $0.75.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Alongside trade commissions, being able to trade the way you want is a must.
-Fidelity Investments offers clients Stock Trading, Options Trading and Mutual Funds while E*TRADE offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Fidelity Investments boasts an offering of 13204 compared to E*TRADE's 8652 available funds.
-Commission free ETFs can also be a nice plus, with E*TRADE having the upper hand thanks to its 133 available ETFs compared to Fidelity Investments's offering of 91.
+Next to commission rates, being able to trade what you want is important.
+Fidelity Investments supports Stock Trading, Options Trading and Mutual Funds while E*TRADE supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Fidelity Investments offers its clients access to 13204 different mutual funds while E*TRADE has 8652 available funds, a difference of 4,552.
+Commission free ETFs can also be valuable for customers, with E*TRADE having the upper hand thanks to its 133 available commission free ETFs compared to Fidelity Investments's offering of 91.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Fidelity Investments makes virtual trading available to clients, while E*TRADE does not.
-For mobile trading, Both E*TRADE and Fidelity Investments offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Fidelity Investments offers virtual trading while E*TRADE does not.
+Taking a look at mobile trading, E*TRADE along with Fidelity Investments both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts and Debit Cards are offered by E*TRADE while Fidelity Investments offers Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-On the whole, when it comes to tools, research, and trading on the go, E*TRADE posted awards for Best in Class - Research and Best in Class - Mobile Trading in 2014, while Fidelity Investments found itself with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+On the whole, when it comes to tools, research, and mobile trading, E*TRADE posted awards Best in Class - Research and Best in Class - Mobile Trading in 2017, while Fidelity Investments found itself with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Fidelity Investments takes the upper hand with 4.50 stars over E*TRADE's 4.00 stars.
+Overall, Fidelity Investments comes out on top with 4.50 stars over E*TRADE's 4.00 stars.